 Medicare only covers short-term home health care if you meet certain limited conditions.

-Check with your local zoning office to be sure ADUs are allowed in your area and find out if there are special rules.
-The cost for an ADU can vary widely depending on the size and cost of building materials and workers.
+Check with your local zoning office to be sure ADUs are allowed in your area, and find out if there are any special rules.
+The cost of an ADU can vary widely, depending on many factors, like the size of the project.

-There are federal and state programs that help pay for housing for some older people with low to moderate incomes.
+There are state and federal programs that help pay for housing for some seniors with low to moderate incomes.
 Some of these housing programs also offer help with meals and other activities, like housekeeping, shopping, and doing the laundry.
-People usually live in their own apartments in the complex and pay rent that's a percentage of their income.
+Residents usually live in their own apartments within an apartment building.
+Rent payments are usually based on a percentage of a person’s income.

 Residents move from one level to another based on their needs, but usually stay within the CCRC.
-If you're considering a CCRC, be sure to check the quality of the nursing home.
+If you're considering a CCRC, be sure to check the quality of its nursing home.

-Respite care is a very short inpatient stay given to a hospice patient so that the usual caregiver can rest.
+Respite care is a very short inpatient stay given to a hospice patient so that their usual caregiver can rest.

 Learn more about Medicare's coverage of hospice & respite care.

-Visit www.longtermcare.gov for information and resources to help you and your family plan for future long-term care needs.
+Visit LongTermCare.gov for information and resources to help you and your family plan for future long-term care needs.